Mental health and burnout: a guide for self-employed trades

 Financial stressors play a significant role in mental health challenges.
 Common triggers include:

-- Unexpected tax bills catching you off guard
+- Unexpected tax bills catching you off guard: These can disrupt your financial planning if you're not adequately prepared.

-- Dealing with difficult clients adding to the stress
+- Dealing with difficult clients adding to the stress: Navigating disputes or dissatisfaction can be emotionally draining.

 Practical stress reduction